-How does aging affect the nervous system?
+How does aging affect memory and cognition (thinking)?

 When should memory loss become a concern?

-What is the role of the physician?
+What is the role of the physician in treating dementia?

 Patients or families who believe that the normal effects of aging have been exceeded should consult a physician, often a family practitioner, internist, geriatrician, or neurologist.
 The evaluation that can be expected should include a careful and thorough history and examination with neurological assessment, involving some screening tests of cognitive function designed to aid in diagnosing impairment in cognition.